-Pakistan has two types of delivery vehicles for nuclear weapons: aircraft under the Pakistan Air Force and surface-to-surface missiles under the Pakistan Army.
-Pakistan could deliver its nuclear weapons using F-16s purchased from the United States, provided modifications are made.
-It is widely believed that Pakistan has made modifications to the F-16s previously sold to them.11 Concerns have been raised about the impact of these sales on the strategic balance in South Asia.12 The U.S. government maintains that the sale of additional F-16s to Pakistan will not alter the regional balance of power.13 The contract for provision of an additional 36 aircraft was signed on September 30, 2006, as was the contract for the weapons for those aircraft, and a contract to perform the mid-life upgrade on Pakistan's F-16A/B model aircraft.
+modifications are made.
+It is widely believed that Pakistan has made modifications to the F-16s previously sold to them.
+Although concerns have been raised about the impact of these sales on the strategic balance in South Asia, the U.S. government maintains that the sale of additional F-16s to Pakistan will not alter the regional balance of power.
+The contract for provision of an additional 36 aircraft was signed on September 30, 2006, as was the contract for the weapons for those aircraft and a contract to perform the mid-life upgrade on Pakistan's F-16A/B model aircraft.
 Pakistan's F-16 fleet will therefore be expanded, but it is unclear what portion of the fleet will be capable of a nuclear mission.
 Mirage III and V aircraft could also be used, although would have limited range.
-A-5's may have been modified to carry a nuclear payload.14
+A-5's may have been modified to carry a nuclear payload.

-After India's first test of its Prithvi ballistic missile in 1988, Pakistan jumpstarted its own missile program.
-Three types of ballistic missiles are thought to be nuclear-capable: the solid fuel Hatf-III (Ghaznavi) and Hatf-IV (Shaheen) with a range of 100-290 and 200-650 km respectively; and the medium-range Hatf-V
+After India's first test of its Prithvi ballistic missile in 1988, Pakistan jump-started its own missile program and has three types of ballistic missiles thought to be nuclear-capable: the solid fuel Hatf-III (Ghaznavi) and Hatf-IV (Shaheen) with a range of 100-290 and 200-650 km respectively; and the medium-range Hatf-V (Ghauri) with a 1200 km range.
+The Hatf-VI (Shaheen-2) is under development.
+Reports also indicate that Pakistan may be developing a nuclear-capable cruise missile, the Hatf-7 (Babur), with ground, sea and air-launched versions.
+Pakistan continues to carry out ballistic missile tests, but notifies India in advance in accordance with an October 2005 bilateral missile pre-notification pact.